 Ive been on tons of steroids before and this has never happened.
 There’s a possibility that this particular bout of psychosis was idiopathic in nature and that we’ll never know the cause.
 People respond differently to different medications, especially when the body is stressed from labored breathing.
 My doctors think it was probably the steroids in combination with all the powerful drugs I was receiving, along with the respiratory failure and intubations that made me briefly loose touch with reality.
 But ultimately, it was the asthma exacerbation itself that triggered the chain of events which pushed me over the edge.

 As I mentioned in the opening paragraphs, there are two sides to this story.
 HERE are just a few of the 78 pages of official medical records from that hospitalization that will give you an idea of what was happening from the medical staff’s perspective.

 While certainly a lifesaving drug for millions and million of people, I think it’s important for others, including caregivers, to see the other side of the coin and witness the severe adverse psychological effects that high dose of steroids and other drugs used to treat severe asthma (and other disease) can have on a person.
-Just another reason why we need more research and better medications to treat this stinking disease.
+Likewise, ICU delirium is a very real and apparently common problem, especially in older patients.
+Just another reason why we need more research into this phenomenon and better medications to treat this stinking disease.